 Case report

 A 27 years old man presented at the emergency department with pain at the left ankle after an inversion injury; the lateral aspect of the ankle was swollen with only minor subcutaneous hematoma on the fibular malleolus.
-No history of recent trauma were reported by the patient.
-A radiography of the ankle was done to evaluate the bone status: the exam excluded fracture of the ankle, but revealed the detachment of an osseous fragment from the lateral aspect of the fibular malleolus (Fig. 1).
+The patient reported no history of recent trauma.
+Plain films of the ankle were done to evaluate the bone status: the exam excluded fracture of the ankle, but revealed the detachment of an osseous fragment from the lateral aspect of the fibular malleolus (Fig. 1).
 We suspected a traumatic lesion of the SPR and the lateral tendon compartment of the ankle.
 An ultrasound (US) examination was immediately performed by the on-call radiologist with a portable system (My Lab Alpha, Esaote Biomedica, Italy, equipped with a 3-13Mhz linear probe), to evaluate the possible involvement of the lateral compartment ligaments and tendons of the ankle, usually damaged after an inversion ankle injury.

 US examination demonstrated a diffuse swelling at the posterolateral aspect of the fibular malleolus with complete tear of the SPR and consequent instability of the PB (Fig. 2A), that tended to the anterior subluxation at dynamic tests (flexion, extension and eversion of the foot).